daanasma/route-map/BACKLOG.md

 ## Infra
 ### High Prio
 - Lower package size (see logs after build.
 Web fonts, materialdesignicons)
+- rethink elevation inclusion in data.
+Maybe not necessary for every use case -> more flexible
+- Version

 ### Low Prio
 - Build only used icons?
 Or store directly in other place (cdn)
+- Automate + make versioning system

 ## V0.1.0